Ways to host single page application (SPA) and Static Site for FREE

 More info at https://surge.sh/

-Well ngrok is not any cloud based hosting but a tunneling service which tunnels traffic between the ngrok provided url and your specified address.
+Well, ngrok is not any cloud-based hosting but a tunnelling service which tunnels traffic between the ngrok-provided URL and your specified address.

 For this, you need to download the ngrok binary.

-Now you can create a site, start your local server and launch following command in CLI:
+Now you can create a site, start your local server and launch the following command in CLI:

 ngrok http 80

-So you can easily demonstrate the project for shorter time.
+So you can easily demonstrate the project for a shorter time.

-Netlify is also a great platform to host your site for free.
-Even with free features, you can host small size site easily.
+Netlify is also a great platform to host your Site for free.
+Even with free features, you can host small-sized sites easily.

 You can choose more from what is offered here: https://www.netlify.com/